torvalds/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

 Introduction
 ************

-LIRC stands for Linux Infrared Remote Control.
+LIRC stands for GNU/Linux Infrared Remote Control.
 The LIRC device interface is a bi-directional interface for transporting raw IR and decoded scancodes data between userspace and kernelspace.
 Fundamentally, it is just a chardev (/dev/lircX, for X = 0, 1, 2, ...), with a number of standard struct